 As they enter the chamber, Grace Poole rushes to shut the door but Rochester stops her: “Stay out of the way, Grace.”

 Like 1970, 1996 shows us a human Bertha, an attractive woman rather than the swollen faced “hyena” of the novel.
 This seems like an appropriate accommodation to modern understandings of mental illness, though Bertha is not as frightening as in the book.
 The key change is that Bertha attacks not Rochester, the object of her hatred in the book, but Jane.
-The confrontation between Bertha and Jane has dramatic value and is visually effective, but there’s nothing in the book to suggest that Bertha felt jealous of Jane or wished to harm her.
+The confrontation between Bertha and Jane has dramatic value and is visually effective, but there’s little in the book to suggest that Bertha’s main concern was Jane.
 Indeed, she had a perfect opportunity to harm Jane on the penultimate night before the wedding, and did not.
-Her hostility was reserved for the veil, the symbol of her confinement.
+Her hostility was directed against the veil, the symbol of her confinement.
 (Still, in the final conflagration, she did set fire to Jane’s bedchamber.)

 The pathos of Bertha’s condition in this version (together with the weak screenplay) has the effect of making Rochester look ignoble (rather than tragic) and sound rather self-pitying.
 1970 plays much better: Scott’s Rochester is bitterly ironic, yet he is not lacking in compassion for his mad wife.